 Climate change is our priority here, starting with our early campaign to tackle Hong Kong’s largest electricity provider, China Light & Power.
 Now, we are working hard to push China to quit coal, which supplies 70% of the country’s energy and produces 80% of its carbon dioxide emissions.
 Greenpeace is working to catalyze a renewable energy revolution in China – which has vast untapped potential for solar and wind energy.

-We have also targeted industrial pollution in Guangdong, “the factory of the world” and successfully blacklisted three polluting factories on the Pearl River Delta.
-Industrial water pollution continues to be a key focus of our campaigns, with past projects focusing on Yangtze River pollution, electronic waste and factory production.
+We have also targeted industrial pollution in China.
+Industrial water pollution continues to be a key focus of our campaigns, with projects focusing on the textiles industry, Yangtze River pollution, electronic waste and factory production.

 Meanwhile, our Food & Agriculture team focuses on ensuring safe, sustainable agriculture for East Asia.
 We lobby against genetically engineered crops and the use of pesticides and fertilizers.
 Research shows that ecological, sustainable agriculture will be sufficient to feed China – and the world.
 We have made huge strides by convincing many supermarkets in China and Hong Kong – such as Carrefour, Auchan and Walmart – to stop selling genetically engineered rice, as well as foods farmed with the most hazardous pesticides.

 Our Forests team has helped expose the link between East Asia’s demand for timber and paper products and widespread, illegal deforestation in Indonesia, Madagascar and the Congo.
-Armed with the evidence, in 2007, we convinced British home improvement giant B&Q to stock only sustainable timber products in its China stores.
 We continue to document and expose deforestation in East Asia, and campaign for corporations to source forest-friendly paper and timber products.

 Opened in 2010, Greenpeace’s Taiwan office works on the Forests and Oceans campaign.
 As part of our work to protect the dangerously overfished bluefin tuna, Taiwan welcomed the Rainbow Warrior on the “Defending our Pacific” tour.
 From engaging the public about the endangered bluefin to lobbying the government, we are working for stricter regulations for Taiwan’s massive fishing fleet, which are depleting the Pacific Ocean of its tuna.
 And as we continue to grow in Taiwan and South Korea, we look forward to sharing more stories with you.